ga4gh/vrs/docs/source/impl-guide/index.rst

 Implementation Guide
 !!!!!!!!!!!!!!!!!!!!

-This section discusses topics that implementations of the VR Specification must address.
+This section discusses topics relevant to implementations of the VR Specification.

 * :ref:`data-proxy`: All implementations will require access to sequences and sequence accessions.
 The Data Proxy section provides